folkertvanheusden/ipfixer/README.md

 what it is
 ----------

-ipfixer is a collector for IPFIX, NetFlow v9 and NetFlow v5 data.
+ipfixer is a collector for IPFIX, NetFlow v9, NetFlow v5 and (a subset of) SFlow data.
 This data is captured and then stored in a MongoDB, MariaDB/MySQL, PostgreSQL or InfluxDB database.